PoorUt/Ml-E2E/README.md

                             It isolates our code from any underlying operating system Container   -
-            Image       -   We can save our docker image on docker hub
+            Image       -   We can save our docker image on docker hub Simple explanation of Docker:

+            [ Imagine you have a special box called a "container."
+Inside this box, you can put all the things your computer program needs to work, like the program itself, the tools it uses, and even a little world where it can run safely.
+This box is like a tiny computer world just for your program, and it's separate from the big computer it's on.

+So, when you want to share your program with others or make it work on a different computer, you just give them this special box.
+They can open it and everything your program needs is right there.
+This way, no matter where your program goes, it will work the same because it's in its own little container world.
+This makes it much easier to share and use programs without causing problems on the big computer.

+Docker is like a magic tool that helps you make and use these special containers for your programs.
+It makes sure they all work the same way, no matter where they're running.
+Just like having different toy blocks that fit together no matter where you go!]

+Is it similar to Conda Environment?

+[Yes, that's a great way to think about it!
+Just like how Conda helps you create separate environments for your Python programs, Docker helps you create little worlds (containers) for your programs that have everything they need to run.
+These containers are like portable and self-contained packages that you can easily share and use on different computers without worrying about differences in settings or dependencies.
+So, both Conda and Docker help you keep your programs organized and working smoothly, even when you move them around.]

+Once we have the docker image ready, we can download it and run it in AWS, GCP, Azure, or your local system.